 How to Breed Guppies?

-It is an interesting question to ask – how do guppies breed.
+It is an interesting question to ask – how do guppies breed?
 Read the following information about breeding guppies.

 Guppies are ovoviviparous; that is, the female gives birth to fries that grow inside them in the egg.
 When the egg hatches, the female gives birth to the young ones.

 Once the female gets pregnant, it may take 3 to 4 weeks for the eggs inside her to hatch.
 Until then, the fries soak up all the nourishment from the eggs.
 You will be able to see the eyes of the young fries through the translucent skin of their mother.
-When the egg hatches, the female gives birth to the young ones, and the whole process for gestation repeats for the next 21-30 days.
+When the egg hatches, the female gives birth to the young ones, and the whole process of gestation repeats for the next 21-30 days.

 What do I feed guppies that I want to breed?